 Take one glance at the movie trailer video and it’s easy to guess the film’s story will be about Shoko.
 The name of the Aobuta movie is also a hint since it’s the same as the title of Volume 6 of the light novel series.

-Additionally, anime fans who attended the premiere event are claiming the movie will also adapt Volume 7: Rascal Does Not Dream of a Girl Experiencing Her First Love.
-That rumor is very likely to be true since the movie would otherwise end on a horrible cliffhanger that would outrage anime fans.
+Additionally, the film adapts Volume 7: Rascal Does Not Dream of a Girl Experiencing Her First Love.
+That’s not surprising since to do otherwise would have meant ending on a horrible cliffhanger that would outrage anime fans.

 Introduced in Episode 6 of the anime, audiences were told that Shoko was Sakuta’s first crush until she suddenly disappeared.
 Sakuta was surprised to find a little girl with the same appearance and name as Shoko, but her full story was left untold in the first season of the anime adaptation.